 - The Undead: The middle part of the Dungeon is infested with undead and has you fighting Zombies, Ghouls and a Vampire.
 Oh, and the aforementioned skeletons.

 - Ungrateful Bastard: You find a servant being cruelly whipped by his master.
 If you decide to attack the latter, expecting the other to help you, he will instead join him in fighting you.
+It's actually an achievement to fall for this in the Nintendo Switch version.

 - Video Game Cruelty Potential: You find a dwarf getting tortured to death.
 You can actually join in the torturing, with an Evil Laugh to boot!